Shirana Shahbazi: Art Projects

 Shahabazi also works on projects in public spaces.
 In 2005, she participated in a poster campaign in Zurich's Hardau district.
 At the construction site of the Swisscom Tower in Ostermundigen during the renovation from early to mid-2020, Shahabazi and the Danish-born and Zurich-resided artist Cristian Andersen created a geometric installation made of ceramic plates.
 In 2024, she started a replacement of a racist and colonialist mural dating from 1949 in the Wylergut schoolhouse in Bern, which is to be completed by the school's students over three years.

 Exhibitions

 Shahbazi's work has been widely exhibited all over the world.
 In 2007, Shabhazi exhibited Meanwhile at the Swiss Institute in New York City and at the Barbican Art Gallery London, in 2008.
 Shahbazi is represented by Galerie Peter Kilchmann, Zurich.
 The exhibition Monstera at Kunsthalle Bern in 2014 was curated by Fabrice Stroun and Tenzing Barshee.
-The artist has been exhibiting regularly since 1997, with her most recent solo exhibition at Kunsthaus Hamburg, in Germany in 2018.
+The artist has been exhibiting regularly since 1997, with her solo exhibition 2018 at Kunsthaus Hamburg in Germany and 2026 at Kunstmuseum Luzern: Shirana Shahbazi.
+All at Once.
+An Interplay with Li Tavor.
 Numerous photographs are held in the collection of The Museum of Modern Art, New York.